-- 191BD.-(1) The Arbitration Court may refer a question of law arising in relation to any trade dispute or matter to the Solicitor-General for his or her opinion. - (2) Before referring a question of law to the Solicitor-General in accordance with subsection (1), the Arbitration Court shall inform the parties to the trade dispute or matter, in relation to which the question arises, of the question which it proposes to refer and allow the parties a reasonable opportunity to make written submissions relating to the question. - (3) Submissions made in accordance with subsection (2) shall be referred to the Solicitor-General and the Solicitor-General shall, after considering those submissions, furnish his or her opinion to the Arbitration Court.

-- (4) Notwithstanding a reference of a question of law to the Solicitor-General (not being a question as to whether the Arbitration Court may exercise powers under this Part in relation to a trade dispute or matter), the Arbitration Court may make an award or order in relation to the trade dispute or matter in which the question arose. - (5) Upon receiving the opinion of the Solicitor-General, the Arbitration Court- - (a) may, if it has not made an award or order in the trade dispute or matter in which the question arose, make an award or order not inconsistent with the opinion; or - (b) shall, if it has made an award or order in the trade dispute or matter, vary the award or order in such a way as will make it consistent with the opinion.
+- 191BD.-(1) The Arbitration Court may refer a seek a legal opinion on any question of law arising in relation to any trade dispute or matter to the Solicitor-General unless it is a trade dispute or matter that involves Government. for his or her opinion. - (2) Before referring a question of law to the Solicitor-General in accordance with subsection (1), the Arbitration Court shall inform the parties to the trade dispute or matter, in relation to which the question arises, of the question which it proposes to refer and allow the parties a reasonable opportunity to make written submissions relating to the question. - (3) Submissions made in accordance with subsection (2) shall be referred to the Solicitor-General and the Solicitor-General shall, after considering those submissions, furnish his or her opinion to the Arbitration Court. - (4) Notwithstanding a reference of a question of law to the Solicitor-General (not being a question as to whether the Arbitration Court may exercise powers under this Part in relation to a trade dispute or matter), the Arbitration Court may make an award or order in relation to the trade dispute or matter in which the question arose. - (5) Upon receiving the opinion of the Solicitor-General, the Arbitration Court may- - (a) may, if it has not made an award or order in the trade dispute or matter in which the question arose, make an award or order not inconsistent with the opinion; or - (b) shall, if it has made an award or order in the trade dispute or matter, vary the award or order in such a way as will make it consistent with the opinion.